titarenko/korrekt/README.md

 Validator is being buit in a declarative way using schema and `korrekt.create` method.

 **Schema** is an object representing set of validation rules.
 Each key is field name, each value is either rule or array of rules.

+### List of methods

+#### create(schema)

+Creates validator function.

+#### register(name, rule, [overwrite])

+Registers custom rule.
+Rule parameter here is actually the rule builder, accepting options and custom message as arguments.
+By default `register` throws exception if rule with same name already exists, but you can specify `true` as 3rd argument to explicitly overwrite existing rule.

+#### customize(name, message)

+Customizes validation error message for given rule.
+Message argument can be string or function, accepting two arguments, – arguments of rule (params) as 1st argument and arguments of rule builder (options) as 2nd argument, it must return string with error description.

+#### format({ rule, params, options, message })

+Should be used from custom rule functions only to obtain formatted string with error message.
+Rule here is the name of rule, params – rule function argument, options – rule builder argument, message – custom error message (2nd argument of builder).
+See library source code (rules folder) for usage examples.

 ### List of rules